 The photograph was reportedly taken in the air by a weapon systems operator in an F/A-18 military jet aircraft, somewhere off the East coast of the U.S. McMillan reported having been told that the photograph had appeared in a 2018 intelligence report issued by the U.S. UAP Task Force.
 (UAPTF.)
 The object was said to have been hovering motionless over the ocean.
 A close-up of the object of interest was also given.

-Discussion on the Internet, centred around the possibility of the object being a balloon of some kind.
+Discussion on the Internet, centered around the possibility of the object being a balloon of some kind.
 However, it is not the intention of this blog post to engage in a debate as to the identity of the object, other than to say that analyis by a well-known U.S. researcher indicated the object had an apparent angular size of about 0.4 degrees, hence being about seven feet in size, if at a distance of 1,000 feet.
 Smaller than seven feet if closer; or bigger than seven feet if more distant than 1,000 feet.

 In addition, Twitter user Joel @uapresearch published an article on 6 December 2020 which set out a range of arguments for the image not being a re-photograph of a photograph.